- Public Works

 The brush and soft yard waste site is located at 1128 Swift Street, (southwest intersection of Saint Julien and Swift Streets) with access off West Swift Street.
 Please remember that an "Access Pass" is required when accessing the site to drop off branches, brush and soft yard waste or to pick up compost or woodchips.
 The yard waste site is open 24-hours a day, 7 days a week.
 The City is requiring that all customers use their "Access Pass" in order to enter and use the yard waste site.

-In the spring of 2021 all residents received an "Access Pass" (orange sticker) in their monthly utility bill.
-Each utility customer received one orange window sticker, to put in the upper corner of the driver's side front window.
+In the spring of 2023 all residents will be mailed an "Access Pass" (green sticker).
+Each utility customer will receive one green window sticker, to put in the upper corner of the driver's side front window.
 If you have two vehicles that are used to access the yard waste site you may purchase additional stickers for $5 per sticker from the Finance Office located at 227 South Front Street.
+Please note: Last years orange stickers will no longer work.

 Non-Residents still have the option to use the City's yard waste site as the City Council recently adopted a user's fee of $250 annually (January - December) to obtain an "Access Pass".
 With payment each non-resident receives one sticker that must be placed in the upper corner of the driver's window.
 The colored "Access Pass" allows for identification that as a non-resident you have permission to use the City's yard waste site.
 Access passes can be purchased through the Finance Office located at 227 South Front Street; if you have multiple vehicles that you wish to provide access to the yard waste site additional stickers can be obtained for $5 per sticker and can be purchased at the Finance Office.